phaidra/phaidra/README.md

 docker compose up -d
 ```

+# Default credentials
+- There are three default users built in for testing purposes `pone`, `ptwo`, and `barchiver`.
+They all share the same password '1234'.
+You'd likely want to delete these users, or at least change the default passwords after evaluating:
+- To make use of the built-in User-Management (from the Webinterface: Manage Phaidra -> Manage Users) use the password 'adminpassword'.
+This password can be altered in the `.env` file located next to `docker-compose.yaml` through the `LDAP_ADMIN_PASSWORD` variable.
+  - *NOTE*: This place is reachable from the computer running Phaidra itself only.
+If connecting remotely, use ssh-tunneling or similar.
+- To access the underlying repository system (from the Webinterface: Manage Phaidra -> Inspect Object Repository) use 'fedoraAdmin' as username and '1234' as password.
+These credentials can be altered in the `.env` file as well (`FEDORA_ADMIN_USER` and `FEDORA_ADMIN_PASS`).
+  - *NOTE*: This place is reachable from the computer running Phaidra itself only.
+If connecting remotely, use ssh-tunneling or similar.

 # Monitoring PHAIDRA's system usage

 One can use the following command to real-time monitor the system usage